DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

   * retentionWindowEnd `string`: The retention window end time.
   * retentionWindowStart `string`: The retention window start time.
   * rpoInSeconds `integer`: The RPO in seconds.
-  * sourceVmCPUCount `integer`: The CPU count of the VM on the primary side.
+  * sourceVmCpuCount `integer`: The CPU count of the VM on the primary side.
-  * sourceVmRAMSizeInMB `integer`: The RAM size of the VM on the primary side.
+  * sourceVmRamSizeInMB `integer`: The RAM size of the VM on the primary side.
   * uncompressedDataRateInMB `number`: The uncompressed data change rate in MB.
   * vCenterInfrastructureId `string`: The vCenter infrastructure Id.
   * validationErrors `array`: The validation errors of the on-premise machine Value can be list of validation errors